astroartics/Msc_Project_2025/README.md

 - Parallelizing tasks amongst availabel processors.<br/>
 - Using functions like MPI_Barrier(), MPI_Bcast(), MPI_Finalize(), MPI_Comm_size(), MPI_Comm_rank()
 - Getting familiar with NTL by using datatypes like ZZ_p, mat_ZZ_p, etc.
+- Basics of what Finite Fields are.
+- Double and Add algorithm along with what ECDLP is.

 ## Double and Add Algorithm